 - Blood pressure (studies show that strength training can decrease blood pressure and perhaps the risk of future CVD development) (source).

 - Body fat (more lean mass burns more calories so it will enhance the calorie restriction).

 - Gastrointestinal transit time (strength training can accelerate bowel transit time, especially in previously sedentary people) (source).

 Initially, eating too few calories and working out can help you speed up the process.
 Low-intensity exercise can suppress your appetite and lower your hunger.
 However, after a period of time, too much of a calorie deficit can decrease your performance and your energy levels.

 It will all depend on your goals.

 - If you love to exercise, increase your calorie intake.

 - If you don’t exercise regularly, lower your calorie intake.

 You don’t want to overdo your calorie restriction and exercise at the same time.
 Going too fat too soon can lower performance, and halt progress.
 Your goal is to keep it sustainable.

 The Formula 1 car can go ultra-fast, but it can’t go 5000 miles over several years like a family Honda Accord.
 Your goal is long-term success, not overnight juice cleanse.

-NOTE: For people who struggle with exercise while on diet, it is much more realistic to improve their NEAT (non-exercise activity thermogenesis).
+NOTE: For people who struggle with exercise while on a diet, it is much more realistic to improve their NEAT (non-exercise activity thermogenesis).